How psychological tricks make you successful?

 3. The power of ten minutes.

 If you feel procrastinated, it’s okay.
-Just spend your next 10 minutes for your project.
+Just spend your next 10 minutes on your project.
 The trick here is not to prolong procrastination, but to really start the process.
 Because, most of the time, the biggest challenge is to start doing.

 If you are going to examine how successful people act or behave in public, you’ll notice one thing common to them.
 It’s self-confidence.
 Successful people are confident in their words and postures.
 As a result, most people will believe in them than those who are less confident.